SOTA-Robotics/remoteControl/README.md

 ------------ | ------------- | -------------
 0x501 | Failure connection between the control system and the main system | Warning 0x502 | Failure to open RS485 port  | Warning
-0x503 | The control system has not received the main system message after a amount of time | Stop&Warning 0x5A0~ | devices' connections failure | Warning
+0x503 | The control system has not received the main system message after an amount of time | Stop&Warning 0x5A0~ | devices' connections failure | Warning
 0x401 | Temperature exceed the threshold | Warning
 0x402 | Robot exception | Stop&Warning